scicloj/scicloj.github.io/content/en/docs/resources/video.md

 ### visual-tools
 The visual tools group is about creating collaborations across differnent tooling projects for data visualization and literate programming.
 - [Feb.
 4th, 2022](https://www.youtube.com/watch?v=rZtOjpokGpw) - a first meeting of the visual-tools group
 - [Feb.
-19th, 2022](https://www.youtube.com/watch?v=Ucu2hQ5LXIw) - the secone meeting, focusing on compatibility across tools
+19th, 2022](https://www.youtube.com/watch?v=Ucu2hQ5LXIw) - focusing on compatibility across tools
 - [Mar.
-5th, 2022](https://www.youtube.com/watch?v=uqKta5i7A9c) - the third meeting, a monthly meeting about various topics
+5th, 2022](https://www.youtube.com/watch?v=uqKta5i7A9c) - monthly - updates of ongoing projects
 - [Mar.
-25th, 2022](https://www.youtube.com/watch?v=1bdUfq-8XLM) - the forth meeting, a study session about Clerk
+25th, 2022](https://www.youtube.com/watch?v=1bdUfq-8XLM) - study session about Clerk
 - [Apr.
-2nd, 2022](https://www.youtube.com/watch?v=tse4gKFj45c) - the fifth meeting, a monthly meeting with updates about ongoing projects
+2nd, 2022](https://www.youtube.com/watch?v=tse4gKFj45c) - monthly - updates of ongoing projects
-- [May, 6th, 2022](https://www.youtube.com/watch?v=LqpJpVwtWKY) - the sixth meeting, a monthly meeting with updates about ongoing projects
+- [May 6th, 2022](https://www.youtube.com/watch?v=LqpJpVwtWKY) - monthly - updates of ongoing projects
+- [May 27th, 2022](https://www.youtube.com/watch?v=LOT7l6ILV40) - a deep dive into [Saturn](https://gitlab.com/clj-editors/saturn)

 ### ml-study
 The ml-study group (on hold as of Feb.
 2022) is about practicing the usage of the emerging Clojure data science stack.
 Most of its recordings have been shared internally at the Zulip chat.
 One of them was made public.